EcotopeResearch/starter_pipeline/README.md

 4. Open starter_pipeline/code/Pipeline/src/extract.py and delete the appropriate block of code to reflect the type of data you will be recieving

 5. Once data from the site is landing in starter_pipeline/data/, follow these steps to configure what data will end up in your database table:
-    If the data is in RCC format:

         1. In a terminal, navigate to starter_pipeline/code/helpful_scripts/
-        2. Edit create_full_var_names.py in the top section to set file_suffix = '.gz' and then set Run the command
+        2. Edit create_full_var_names.py in the top section to set file_suffix = '.gz', or '.csv' if data is in Modbus format,  and then set Run the command
             $ python create_full_var_names.py
+            This will create a file called variable_names_full.csv under starter_pipeline/input/ that contains all the varriables.
         3. Fill out the columns (particularly the variable_name column) for each variable you would like to end up in the database.
 NOTE: make sure you do not include any spaces or commas in the varriable_names column.
             Work with the project’s design engineer to name points and follow Ecotope’s variable naming conventions:
             i.
 Names should be VariableType_EquipmentName (ex.
 Flow_HPWH1, PowerIn_SwingTank)